Articulate AnyMesh: Open-Vocabulary 3D Articulated Objects Modeling: Experiments

 \section{Experiments}

-\textbf{Implementation} In movable part segmentation stage, we use Partslip++ \cite{zhou2023partslip++} for segmentation and replace the grounding model with DINO-X to achieve better performance.
-In addition, GPT4o is prompted to extract part labels of the input mesh and some of its joint configurations like joint type, parent link, etc. In articulation estimation stage, we visually prompt GPT4o for the rest of the joint configurations.
-For refinement stage, we implement a multi-part DMTet \cite{shen2021deep} for articulated objects representation.
-Each part of the object is assigned an independent DMTet network for describing its geometry and texture features.
-We exploit the normal-depth diffusion model and albedo-diffusion model proposed in Richdreamer \cite{qiu2024richdreamer} for geometry and texture prior.
+\textbf{Implementation} In the \textbf{movable part segmentation} stage, we use Partslip++\cite{zhou2023partslip++} for segmentation and replace the grounding model with a pipeline that uses set-of-mark visual prompting\cite{yang2023set} to enable the VLM to perform grounding for better performance.
+In addition, GPT4o is prompted to extract part labels of the input mesh and some of its joint configurations like joint type, parent link, joint limit, etc. In \textbf{articulation estimation} stage, we visually prompt GPT4o for the rest of the joint configurations.
+In the \textbf{Post-Processing} stage, we employ HoloPart \cite{yang2025holopart} for 3D shape completion and Meshy \cite{Meshy} for texture generation.